In-N-Out Burger: 21st century

 With Esther Snyder's death in 2006 at the age of 86, the presidency passed to Mark Taylor, former vice president of operations.
-Taylor became the company's fifth president and first non-family member to hold the position, although he does have ties to the family.
+Taylor became the company's fifth president and first non-family member to hold the position, although he did have ties to the family.
 The company's current heiress is Lynsi Snyder, daughter of Guy and only grandchild of Esther and Harry Snyder.
 Snyder, who was 23 years old and known as Lynsi Martinez at her grandmother's death, owns the company through a trust.
 She gained control of 50% of the company in 2012 when she turned 30, and nearly full control at 35 in May 2017.